 Why is Lake Agassiz Important?

 The lake was finally named in 1879.
-Naturalist and geologist Louis Agassiz was whom it was named after, as he was well-known for his studies about glaciers.
+Naturalist and geologist Louis Agassiz was whom it was named after, as he was well known for his studies of glaciers.
 Since the lake was formed due to a glacier, it was relevant to his studies.

 The lake was vital because it collected the runoff of local rivers, and eventually, its floodwaters helped form the Great Lakes themselves, or at least significantly impacted Lake Superior.

 The death of Lake Agassiz, more so than its life, is what draws its importance.
 It assisted in global shifts like climate change and sea levels.

 How Did Lake Agassiz Form?

 Much of North America was concealed in a vast ice sheet for long periods of recent history.
 The ice sheet was called the Laurentide Ice Sheet.